Deferring your university place

 In normal circumstances, deferring your university place and taking a year out before starting your degree can be a great opportunity to travel, get work experience, save money or take a break.

-This year, things are a little different because of the impact of coronavirus.
+Now, things are a little different because of the impact of coronavirus.
 Before you make any decisions, there are some things to think about.

 If you decide to take a year out, contact your university to find out if you can defer your place.
 But be aware that not all courses allow for deferral.
 Decided to defer from Portsmouth?
 Scroll to the end of the page to find out how.